kartonfarkas/api_docs/source/use_cases/transactional_emails/data_from_external_events.rst

       "3": "test@example.com"
    }

-To identify the contact, we are using the email address, which is also the default key.
+To identify the contact, we are using the email address which is also the default key.
 Therefore, we do not have to define a key_id here.

 For further information about creating or updating a contact in the Suite, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.